Patty Pravo: 2000s and 2010s

 Patty's next album, Una donna da sognare, was primarily produced by Vasco Rossi and released in May 2000.
 Although it generated mixed reviews, it peaked at no. 6, thus becoming one of her highest-charting albums ever.
 The title song was a hit single, reaching no. 11 in Italy, and was performed at the Festivalbar together with the second single, "Una mattina d'estate" ("Summer Morning").
 In 2001, Epic Records released a double live album Patty Live 99 against the singer's wishes, yet it was a moderate chart success.
 In May, Patty performed at the benefit concert Pavarotti & Friends.

-In February 2002, Pravo released the single "L'immenso" which she performed at the Sanremo Festival, only finishing in the 16th place.
+In February 2002, Pravo released the single "L'immenso", which she performed at the Sanremo Festival, only finishing in 16th place.
 It was a moderate chart success in Italy, similarly to the follow-up, "Noi di là (Lagoinha)".
 Both songs were promoting her new album Radio Station, which received positive reviews and was a top 10 success.
 The singer then embarked on another long concert tour.
 RCA released a two-disc compilation 100% Patty, featuring mostly her 60s and 70s material, which was a minor chart success.
 In 2004, Pravo released her next album, Nic-Unic (abbreviation of "Nicoletta Unica").
-It was a collaboration with young, largely unknown songwriters and presented an innovative, avant garde sound, with most songs co-written by Pravo herself.
+It was a collaboration with young, largely unknown songwriters and presented an innovative, avant-garde sound, with most songs co-written by Pravo herself.
 The album received favourable reviews and reached no. 14 in the sales chart.
 The single "Che uomo sei" ("What Kind of Man Are You") peaked at no. 13.